CarlKCarlK/range-set-blaze/README.md

 The integers can be any size ([`u8`] to [`u128`]) and may be signed ([`i8`] to [`i128`]).
 The [set operations] include `union`, `intersection`, `difference`, `symmetric difference`, and `complement`.

 The crate's main struct is [`RangeSetBlaze`], a set of integers.
-See the [`RangeSetBlaze` documentation] for details.
+See the [documentation] for details.

-> Unlike the standard [`BTreeSet`] and [`HashSet`], [`RangeSetBlaze`] does not store every integer in the set.
+> Unlike the standard [`BTreeSet`] and [`HashSet`], `RangeSetBlaze` does not store every integer in the set.
 Rather, it stores sorted & disjoint ranges of integers in a cache-efficient [`BTreeMap`].
-It differs from [other interval libraries](https://github.com/CarlKCarlK/range-set-blaze/blob/main/docs/bench.md) -- that we know of -- by offering full set operations and by being optimized for sets of [clumpy](1) integers.
+It differs from [other interval libraries](https://github.com/CarlKCarlK/range-set-blaze/blob/main/docs/bench.md) -- that we know of -- by offering full set operations and by being optimized for sets of [clumpy][1] integers.
 >
-> We can construct a [`RangeSetBlaze`] from unsorted & redundant integers (or ranges).
+> We can construct a `RangeSetBlaze` from unsorted & redundant integers (or ranges).
 When the inputs are clumpy, construction will be [linear][1] in the number of inputs and set operations will be sped up [quadratically][1].

 The crate's main trait is [`SortedDisjoint`].
 It is implemented by iterators of sorted & disjoint ranges of integers.
 See the [`SortedDisjoint` documentation] for details.

-> With any [`SortedDisjoint`] iterator we can perform set operations in one pass through the ranges and with minimal (constant) memory.
+> With any `SortedDisjoint` iterator we can perform set operations in one pass through the ranges and with minimal (constant) memory.
 It enforces the "sorted & disjoint" constraint at compile time.
-This trait is inspired by the `SortedIterator` trait from the [sorted_iter](https://crates.io/crates/sorted_iter) crate. [`SortedDisjoint`] differs from its inspiration by specializing on disjoint integer ranges.
+This trait is inspired by the `SortedIterator` trait from the [sorted_iter](https://crates.io/crates/sorted_iter) crate. `SortedDisjoint` differs from its inspiration by specializing on disjoint integer ranges.

 [`RangeSetBlaze`]: https://docs.rs/range-set-blaze/latest/range_set_blaze/struct.RangeSetBlaze.html
 [`SortedDisjoint`]: https://docs.rs/range-set-blaze/latest/range_set_blaze/trait.SortedDisjoint.html